Yoga for Beginners: Poses That Work for All Body Shapes

 If you’re new to yoga or want to try practicing, here's an easy guide for beginners!

 Yoga practice has been one of the most popular forms of exercise in the Philippines.
 It originated in India about 3,000 years ago, according to Matthew Remski, a yoga teacher and author of the book, Practice and All is Coming: Abuse, Cult Dynamics, and Healing in Yoga and Beyond.
-Different yoga poses help stretch and strengthen the body, sweat out toxins, improve posture and breathing, and calm the mind.
+Different yoga poses help stretch and strengthen the body, , improve posture and breathing, and calm the mind.

 It's a practice that anyone can do regardless of age, background, and body shape.
 All you need is ample space, a yoga mat, and clothes that are comfortable to move in!
 If you’re new to yoga, here’s an easy yoga for beginners guide featuring doable poses and their respective benefits.